-The Company is considered to be an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, as amended (JOBS Act).
+The Company is considered to be an "emerging growth company" (EGC) as defined in the Jumpstart Our Business Startups Act of 2012, as amended (JOBS Act).
 The JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-The Company has elected to avail itself of this extended transition period and, as a result, the

-Company will not be required to adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies so long as the Company remains an emerging growth company.
+The Company may remain an EGC until the last day of the fiscal year in which the fifth anniversary of the closing of the initial public offering occurs, although if the market value the Company's common stock that is held by non-affiliates exceeds \$700 million as of any June 30 before that time or if we have annual gross revenues of \$1.07 billion or more in any fiscal year, we would cease to be an EGC as of December 31 of the applicable year.
+We also would cease to be an EGC if we issue more than \$1 billion of non-convertible debt over a three-year period.
+The Company has elected to avail itself of this extended transition period and, as a result, the Company will not be required to adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies so long as the Company remains an EGC.